fo0s/10monkeys/README.md

 How long the process would take to complete depends entirely on loading the comparative materials in to be broken down into a readable database and comparing what's been found on the crawl.

-## Frameworks used
+## Frameworks/Technologies used

 Nokigiri (Web scraping)

-Smashing.io (To help with the dashboard)
+Google API (Database)

 ## To use

-### This was developed to be used on a Raspberry pi or any pc that can be left sitting for any number of time.
+### This was developed to be used on a [Raspberry pi](https://www.raspberrypi.org/) or any pc that can be left sitting for any number of time.
 With the results being based purely on luck, the outcome can take anything between a few hours to a few days to complete.

 Clone this repo